• Link to Facebook

 Princes Highway

-Instead of riding back on the motorway, Fred took them along the Princes Highway.
+Instead of riding back on the motorway, the riders took them along the Princes Highway.
 It runs parallel to the motorway but is quieter and has a nicer atmosphere.
-However, the 4 hours was up so Fred kept riding and dropped them back at their hotel.
-In conclusion, Sydney’s Southern Spectacular trike sightseeing tour was a success.
+However, the 4 hours was up, so they kept riding and dropped the passengers back at their hotel.
+In conclusion, the trike Southern Spectacular ride was a success.
 A memorable experience and a lot of fun.
 Not to mention the beautiful scenery they saw along the way.

 Check out the Southern Spectacular tour here!